 However, as a ‘minority’ white kid, I sometimes became the face of the enemy.
 In 1977 I attended a brand new school named Martin Luther King Middle.
 The week that the miniseries “Roots” was aired on television, I was attacked five times by angry black kids who blamed me for American slavery.
 I also suffered at the hands of a few racist teachers in the days when it was legal to spank children who forgot to finish their homework.
 My spankings tended to be much worse.
 In fact, one beating was so severe that it left me with deep bruises on my legs and backside.
-My mother saw to it that the teacher resigned.
 Yet, somehow, in the midst of all of that drama, I avoided becoming a racist.
 I didn’t hate black people.
 Somehow I was able to see that the major differences in people were not determined by the color of their skin, as Dr. King so eloquently puts it in his “I Have a Dream” speech, but by the content of their character.
 In the world that I grew up in, there were mean and evil and broken black people, and there were mean and evil and broken white people.

 Yet, at the same time, there existed remarkably loving people of color like my elementary school music teacher – Mr. Fleming – who discovered that I had a voice that could sing with the soul of black man (his words).
 He taught me to use my voice and he put me right up in the front of the Black Gospel Choir, singing the lead in “Going Up Yonder.”
 I also had great and loyal friends like L.D.
 Hull, Eddie James, David Fields, and another kid named David that we all called “Skee Ball”.
 We were determined not to allow the racism of our culture to shape how we felt about each other.